credativ/pg_snakeoil/README.md

 shared_preload_libraries = 'pg_snakeoil'
 ```

-Keep in mind if loaded this way the ClamAV engine will use the signatures loaded while PostgreSQL was started!
+When loaded this way, the ClamAV engine will use the signatures loaded while PostgreSQL was started.
-Newer signatures will not be loaded automatically!
+Newer signatures will not be loaded automatically.
-If the extension is not in `shared_preload_libraries` new signatures will be used for new connections automatically.
+If the extension is not in `shared_preload_libraries`, new signatures will be used for new connections automatically.
-The engine can also be reloaded manually with new signatures via `SELECT so_update_signatures ();`, but this only affects the current backend (connection)!
+The engine can also be reloaded manually with new signatures via `SELECT so_update_signatures ();`, but this only affects the current backend (connection).

 ### Create Extension